Phase diagram of the SU$(3)$ Fermi-Hubbard model with next-neighbor interactions: Results

 \subsection{Phase separation (PS) state}

-Considering local attractive interactions ($U<0$), we expect the carriers to try to group in some sites, leaving others empty, due to the density considered here.
-Adding an attractive nonlocal interaction ($V<0$) will lead to the formation of domains of occupied and empty sites, which can be seen in the density profile shown in Fig.~\ref{fig2} for $U/t=7$ and $V/t=-6$.
-Note that the form of this profile with domains of fully occupied sites ($ \left \langle \hat{n}_i \right \rangle\simeq3$) and others with empty sites can change with the parameters.
-This phase separation state has larger charge and spin gaps, which coincide in the thermodynamic limit, for instance $\Delta _C/t=\Delta _S/t=10.00 \pm 0.01$ for $U/t=V/t=5$.
+Considering local attractive interactions ($U<0$), we expect the carriers to try to group themselves at some sites, leaving others empty, due to the density considered here.
+Adding an attractive nonlocal interaction ($V<0$) will lead to the formation of domains of occupied and empty sites, which can be seen in the density profile shown in Fig.~\ref{fig3} for $U/t=7$ and $V/t=-6$.
+Note that the form of this profile with domains of fully occupied sites ($ \left \langle \hat{n}_i \right \rangle\simeq3$) and others with empty sites can change with the parameters, this being evidence of the high degeneracy of this state.
+It is clear that the local compressibility $\kappa_i=\beta \bigl( \langle \hat{n}^{2}_{i}\rangle-\langle \hat{n}_{i}\rangle^{2}\bigr)$ vanishes throughout the lattice, due to the absence of charge fluctuations.
+However, the description of a phase separation state requires the calculation of the inverse of the global compressibility $\kappa^{-1}(\rho)=\rho^2\bigl(\partial^2 e(\rho)/\partial \rho^2\bigr)$, where $e(\rho)=E/L$ is the energy density per site~\cite{Moreno-PRB11,Manmana-PRA17}.
+The inverse of the global compressibility must vanish in a phase separation state.
+Our results for finite lattices indicate that this will be the case when a calculation at the thermodynamic limit will be done considering large lattice sizes.
+We do not consider this criterion to determine the borders of this phase, because it numerically is very expensive.

-In Fig.~\ref{fig2}, we see that the phase separation state survives for repulsive values of the local interaction, showing that this phase will dominate the phase diagram for negative values of the next-neighbor interactions in the same way as what happens in the extended $SU(2)$ Hubbard model.
+In Fig.~\ref{fig3}, we see that the phase separation state survives for repulsive values of the local interaction, showing that this phase will dominate the phase diagram for negative values of the next-neighbor interactions in the same way as what happens in the extended $SU(2)$ Hubbard model.
+This phase separation state has larger charge and spin gaps, which coincide at the thermodynamic limit, for instance $\Delta _C/t=\Delta _S/t=10.00$ for $U/t=V/t=5$.
+We found that for repulsive local interactions and $V<0$, the ground state can be a phase separation one, while for $V\geq0$, it can be a spin-density wave state; hence a quantum phase transition from phase separation to spin-density wave states will take place for negative values of the next-neighbor interactions, as in the $SU(2)$ case.